DCC-EX/dcc-ex.github.io/docs/reference/hardware/servo-module.rst

    :alt: PCA9685 Servo Module
    :scale: 30%

-In DCC++EX, the drivers for the PCA9685 module is already installed, and made available to for use as pin numbers 100-115.
+In |EX-CS|, the drivers for the PCA9685 module is already installed, and made available to for use as pin numbers 100-115.
 A servo is shown in the diagram, connected to the first set of pins on the module.
 This will be accessed using pin number 100.

 Once you've made all of the connections, apply power to the Arduino.